-Prerequisite: A Bachelor Degree or greater and a General Ministerial License or Ordination.
-If you have not been licensed or ordained prior to enrolling, you must apply to Freedom Bible College or another recognized Christian organization for a license before the completion of the certificate program.
+Prerequisite: A Masters Degree or greater and a General Ministerial License or Ordination.
+If you are not currently licensed or ordained you must apply to Freedom Bible College and Seminary or another recognized Christian organization prior to completing the certificate program.

 BSC-1053 – Prayer Essentials